Qualitative software engineering research -- reflections and guidelines: Literature review

 \section{Literature review}

-As is stated in the introduction, we aimed to assess the overall quality of software engineering qualitative studies, and also to identify common weaknesses.
-In this session, we extract a representative sample of current studies and assess their quality against criteria defined in social science.
+As is stated in the introduction, it is part of our aims to assess the quality of software engineering qualitative studies, and also to identify common weaknesses.
+In this section, we extract a sample of recent studies and assess their quality against criteria defined in social science.